The Ice Princess (novel): Critical reception

-Publishers Weekly review reflects that in her first novel, "Läckberg skillfully details how horrific secrets are never completely buried and how silence can kill the soul."
-Kirkus Reviews notes that the novel turns up "the sordidness of the wealthy, the appalling effects of child abuse and the general mayhem that ensues whenever cabin fever sets in".
+The Publishers Weekly review reflected that, in her first novel, "Läckberg skillfully details how horrific secrets are never completely buried and how silence can kill the soul."
+Kirkus Reviews noted that the novel turns up "the sordidness of the wealthy, the appalling effects of child abuse and the general mayhem that ensues whenever cabin fever sets in".

-The Ice Princess was listed in Time magazine's 2023 "The 100 Best Mystery and Thriller Books".
+The Ice Princess was listed in Time magazine's "The 100 Best Mystery and Thriller Books" list in 2023.

 Themes

 The difficulty of parent-child relationships is a recurring theme in The Ice Princess.
 True to the genre of Scandinavian crime fiction (often called Nordic noir), a heavy emphasis is given to characterization and (especially in Lackberg's instance) the development of the small town where the crime occurs.
 The importance of the location is emphasized by the inclusion of a map of Fjällbacka, and the depictions of the landscape are both colorful and integral to the plot.
-In multiple instances throughout the book, Läckberg. explores interesting details dealing with food, and body and self esteem issues.
+In multiple instances throughout the book, Läckberg explores interesting details dealing with food, and body and self esteem issues.